 Paul Henreid movies

 5:00 PM THE CONSPIRATORS (1944).
 Director: Jean Negulesco.
 Cast: Hedy Lamarr, Paul Henreid, Sydney Greenstreet, Peter Lorre, Victor Francen, Joseph Calleia, Carol Thurston, Vladimir Sokoloff, Eduardo Ciannelli, Steven Geray, Luis Alberni, Anthony Caruso, Kurt Katch, George Macready, Wilbur Mack, Paul Panzer, Frank Reicher, Edward Van Sloan, Philip Van Zandt.
-BW-101 mins.
+Black and white.
+101 min.

 7:00 PM CASABLANCA (1942).
 An American saloon owner in North Africa is drawn into World War II when his lost love turns up.
 Director: Michael Curtiz.
 Cast: Humphrey Bogart, Ingrid Bergman, Paul Henreid, Claude Rains, Sydney Greenstreet, Peter Lorre, Conrad Veidt, S.Z.
 Sakall, Madeleine Lebeau, Dooley Wilson, Joy Page, John Qualen, Leonid Kinskey, Curt Bois, Marcel Dalio, Helmut Dantine, Monte Blue, George Meeker, Barry Norton, Paul Panzer, Norma Varden.
-BW-103 mins.
+Black and white.
+103 min.

 9:00 PM TEN THOUSAND BEDROOMS (1957).
 Director: Richard Thorpe.
 Cast: Dean Martin, Anna Maria Alberghetti, Eva Bartok, Dewey Martin, Walter Slezak, Jules Munshin, Paul Henreid, Marcel Dalio, Evelyn Varden, Lisa Montell, Lisa Gaye, John Archer, Dean Jones, Monique van Vooren.
-C-114 mins.
+Color.
+114 mins.
 Letterbox Format.

 1:00 AM GOODBYE, MR. CHIPS (1939).
-A cold-hearted teacher becomes the school favorite when he’s thawed by a beautiful young woman.
+A cold-hearted teacher becomes the school favorite when he's thawed by a beautiful young woman.
 Director: Sam Wood.
 Cast: Robert Donat, Greer Garson, Terry Kilburn, John Mills, Paul Henreid, Lyn Harding, Judith Furse, Frederick Leister, Louise Hamilton, Milton Rosmer, Austin Trevor, David Tree, Edmund Breon, Jill Furse, Scott Sunderland, Clive Dunn, Cyril Frankel, Martita Hunt, Jack Lambert, John Longden, Patrick Ludlow, Guy Middleton, Phyllis Morris, Cyril Raymond, Michael Shepley, Nigel Stock.
-BW-114 mins.
+Black and white.
+114 min.

 Paul Henreid movie schedule via the TCM website.
 Photo of Paul Henreid singing "La Marseillaise" in Casablanca: Warner Bros.